 This funding record is inactive.
 Please see the program website or contact the program sponsor to determine if this program is currently accepting applications or will open again in the future.

-Targeted Capacity Expansion - HIV Program: Substance Use Disorder Treatment for Racial/Ethnic Minority Populations at High Risk for HIV/AIDS (TCE-HIV: High Risk Populations)
+Minority AIDS Initiative: Substance Use Disorder Treatment for Racial/Ethnic Minority Populations at High Risk for HIV/AIDS (MAI: High Risk Populations)

 Substance Abuse and Mental Health Services Administration (SAMHSA)

-Funds programs at the local-level to address interrelated issues of substance use disorder (SUD), HIV, and mental health problems among high risk racial and ethnic minority populations, such as black or Latino young men who have sex with men (YMSM); older men who have sex with men (MSM); and gay, bisexual, and transgender individuals.
-Focuses on connecting individuals in these populations with evidence-based prevention, treatment, and recovery care and services.
-Expected grantee outcomes include:
+Funds programs to address interrelated issues of substance use disorder (SUD), HIV, and mental health problems among medically underserved racial and ethnic minority populations at risk or with HIV.
+Focuses engaging individuals in the target populations, providing HIV testing, and connecting individuals with appropriate follow-up care, and evidence-based prevention, treatment, and recovery services.